CanKolho/pesutupa-demo/README.md

 - **Calendar View:** Provides a visual representation of available and booked time slots.

 ## Usage
-- Navigate to the URL in a web browser [pesutupa.demo](https://pesutupa-demo.onrender.com).
+- Navigate to the URL in a web browser: [pesutupa.demo](https://pesutupa-demo.onrender.com)
 - Register or log in.
 - Use the calendar interface to view available slots and make reservations.